PhaserEditor2D/phaser3-chains/README.md

 ### Select chains by version

-Every API chain ends with the version of the API member.
+Every API chain ends with the version of the API element.
 You can write a query to get the API introduced in a specific version by using the version number.
 For example, this query shows all the `Phaser.LoaderPlugin` members introduced in Phaser v3.17:

 ```
 this.load v3.1